Prangya2003/Recipe-sharing-website/README.md

 ####  Recipe Detail View
 - Shows the full recipe, including ingredients and step-by-step instructions.
 #### User Profile
-- Allows users to view and manage their recipes, update their profile information, and change their password.
+- Allows users to view and manage their recipes, update their profile information,change their password and delete their account.
 #### Save Recipe
 - Users can save their favorite recipes for easy access later.
+#### Search Feature
+- Search recipes based on name, cuisine, and type of food (appetizer, main course,beverage, or dessert)
+#### Ratings and Comments
+- Users can rate recipes and leave comments to share their feedback.
 #### Navbar
 - Navigation links for Home, Profile, and Logout for easy site navigation.
 #### Footer